 Example: Please, please send me the reports as soon as possible.

-like somebody or have a good relationship with somebody.
+Get on with someone means like someone or have a good relationship with someone.

 Example: I don’t really get on/along with my brother’s wife.
 She is always interfering in my family issues.